cu-library/ezproxy-config-lint/CHECKS.md

 ### L1013 - `Description` directive is out of order

-The `Description` directive are only allowed to follow these directives:
+The `Description` directive is only allowed to follow these directives:

 * `Title`
 * `Description`